adriooa/DFS-to-find-fathers-of-SINK-vertices/README.md

 # DFS to find fathers of SINKs vertices

 This DFS generate a list of lists of father of SINKs vertices, and also downward of a initial vertex.
+OBS.: the DFS code starts at line 64

 ### Example:
   - Vertex 5 is SINK and downward of initial vertex, and fathers of vertex 1 is 5 and 6;